Mubazir-Bangkit-2023/mubazir-machine-learning/README.md

 - Scikit-learn

 ## Documentation
--Conduct research related to machine learning models -Collect fresh and rotten fruits and vegetables datasets -Split the dataset into 70% for the training set and 30% for the validation set -Create a machine learning model with CNN (Convolutional Neural Network) using MobileNetV2 architecture -Train the model
+- Conduct research related to machine learning models
+- Collect fresh and rotten fruits and vegetables datasets
+- Split the dataset into 70% for the training set and 30% for the validation set
+- Create a machine learning model with CNN (Convolutional Neural Network) using MobileNetV2 architecture
+- Train the model
--Evaluate the machine learning model
+- Evaluate the machine learning model
--Testing the model by uploading new test data that the model has never seen before -Deploy the model using Fast Api
+- Testing the model by uploading new test data that the model has never seen before
+- Deploy the model using Fast Api

 ## Results
 The model achieved a test accuracy of XX% on the test dataset.
 The training and validation loss/accuracy plots can be found here.